SIT106 - Fundamental Concepts of Mathematics

 - the Platonic solids and their duals.

-To be eligible to obtain a pass in this unit, students must achieve a mark of at least 50% in the examination.
+To be eligible to obtain a pass in this unit, students must achieve a mark of at least 80% in the in-class tests.

 Unit Fee Information